-Out of state students enrolled in a distance learning program pay a flat fee of \$250 per credit hour, which is \$750 per three hour course.
-Texas residents will be charged tuition at a rate of \$155 per semester credit hour, and appropriate fees.
+Out of state students enrolled in a distance learning program pay a fee of \$250 per credit hour, which is \$750 per three hour course.
+A Record Processing Fee of \$10 will also be assessed each semester.
+Texas residents pay tuition at a rate of \$170 per semester credit hour, which is \$510 per three hour course, and appropriate fees.